DovieW/tangerine-voice/README.md

 ## Why?

-**Your voice, any app.** Tambourine gives you a universal voice interface that works everywhere: emails, messages, documents, code editors, terminals.
+**Your voice, any app.** Tambourine gives you a universal voice-to-text interface that works everywhere: emails, messages, documents, code editors, terminals.
 Press a hotkey, speak, and your words are typed at your cursor.
 No copy-pasting, no app switching, no limitations.

 **Speak at the speed of thought.** Typing averages 40-50 wpm, but speaking averages 130-160 wpm.
 Capture ideas before they slip away, and give your hands a break from the keyboard.